Amazing low cost laptop option for musicians and creators

 I’m not going to play with you here, or hem and haw like many YouTubers do.
 8GB of memory and a 256GB SSD are not enough for musicians and creators.
 Some software will not run.
 It’s tight now and has a negative future-proofing factor.
 A 16GB memory upgrade for $200 and a 512GB SSD upgrade for $200 are seriously the minimum of what you need.

-My minimum MacBook Air M1 configuration recommendation for musicians and creators is 7 GPU cores, 16GB memory, and 512GB SSD or more.
+My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
 You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.

-With the above caveats, the MacBook Air M1 and its siblings, the MacBook Air M2, the Mac mini M1 and the 24″ iMac M1 make amazing low cost options for musicians and creators.
+With the above caveats, the MacBook Air M1 and its siblings, the MacBook Air M2, the Mac mini M2, the Mac mini M1 and the 24″ iMac M1 make amazing low cost options for musicians and creators.
 For some the 13″ MacBook Pro M2 or M1 would also be a viable option, but I personally hate the touch bar, so they are not for me (or the majority of others).

 CPU & GPU Performance Benchmarks

 The single-core performance of the MacBook Air is very similar to all other M1 Series processors, because of course they all share the same core.